TheLordsheritage1/KULTRA-MEGA-STORES/README.md

 <img width="1016" height="689" alt="CORPORATE CUSTOMER ORDER" src="https://github.com/user-attachments/assets/56d176cd-e6b1-44a4-b332-0b3f85030a15" />

 ## KEY INSIGHTS
-- The analyses of the top and bottom 3 regions provides direction for strategic decisions such as where to invest more resources or investigate sales challenges.
+- The analysis of the top and bottom 3 regions provides direction for strategic decisions such as where to invest more resources or investigate sales challenges.
-- After analyses it was found that Technology category generated the highest revenue, indicating strong customer demand and high-value transactions in this segment.”
+- After analysis it was found that Technology category generated the highest revenue, indicating strong customer demand and high-value transactions in this segment.
--
+- The analysis shows that Dennis kane, a small business segnent incurred the highest sales compared to other business segments.
+- After analysis, Dave kipps was drawn out to be the most profitable consumer customer.
 - Delivery truck incurred the most shipping cost